Aabishkar2/Aabishkar2/README.md

 I'm fluent in **TypeScript, Python, AWS**, and I'm always eager to learn and explore new technologies.
 My toolbox is stocked with essential tools like **Node.js, React, Next.js, TailwindCSS, AWS, Redis, Elasticsearch, Jest, Docker, MySQL, Postgres, and serverless technologies.**.
 When it comes to architecture, I lean towards **microservices, event-driven architectures, and design system patterns**.

-Beyond code, I'm a **strong advocate for open source** and actively contribute to various projects.
-I believe in the power of community collaboration and sharing knowledge to push the boundaries of what's possible.

 ---

 ## Connect with me!